 Any materials received for review should be treated with strict confidentiality.
 They must not be shown to or discussed with others except when authorized by the editor.

 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Reviewers should express their views clearly, with supporting arguments.

 Acknowledgement of Source

 Reviewers should identify relevant published work that has not been cited by the author.
 Any statement such as an observation or argument that had been previously reported should be accompanied by the relevant citation.
-Any similarity or overlap between the material under consideration and any other published paper should be reported to the Editor-in-Chief.
+Any similarity or overlap between the material under consideration and any other published paper should be reported to the Editor.

 Disclosure and Conflict of Interest

 Privileged information or ideas obtained through the peer review process must be kept confidential and must not be used for personal advantage.
 Reviewers should not consider materials in which they have conflicts of interest resulting from competitive, collaborative, or other connection with any of the authors, companies, or institutions connected to the material.